axel669/lib.acheron-cf/README.md

     > by the library for auth

 #### Optional for All Auth
-- redirect_origin
+- app_origin
     > If set, the library will use this origin for building the redirect URLs
     > that are required for the auth processes.
 If not set, the library will use
     > the origin the application is deployed on.
+The main use of this is for
+    > testing workers locally that have cf routes set, as wrangler will use that
+    > origin internally for local dev, even though the code is running on
+    > the localhost domain.

 #### Github Variables
 - github_client_id